kbroman/AdvData/HW4/hw4.md

 1. Build a model to predict diabetes from the other variables, for example using logistic regression, a nearest neighbor classifier, or other means.
-Discuss your choice.
+Discuss your choices.

 2. Discuss your handling of missing data.

 3. Assess the performance of your predictions.
-What are the specificity and sensitivity, or the true and false positive rates?
+What are the specificity and sensitivity?
    Use separate training and test sets, or k-fold cross validation.